aws-samples/sample-aws-advanced-jdbc-wrapper-demo/README.md

 db.password=<Your DB password>
 ```

 **Note:** Please make sure you update the database password.
+Standard JDBC drivers require both username and password credentials to connect to the database.
+We start with the standard JDBC driver as our baseline and then transform the application to use the AWS JDBC Driver.

-The standard JDBC driver requires a password.
-In upcoming sections, we'll demonstrate how to eliminate this requirement using IAM Database Authentication or AWS Secrets Manager integration using AWS JDBC Driver.
+In an upcoming blog post, we'll demonstrate how to remove the password requirement entirely by leveraging:

+- **IAM Database Authentication** for secure, token-based access
+- **AWS Secrets Manager** for automatic credential management
+- **Federated Authentication** for enterprise identity integration

+These AWS authentication methods eliminate the need for hardcoded passwords in your application configuration.

 #### 3.2: Run the Application